THE PHILADELPHIA ASSOCIATION OF BLACK JOURNALISTS

 seeking the offices of secretary, treasurer and parliamentarian must be in good standing with PABJ.
 Associate members may run for the secretary, treasurer and parliamentarian positions in PABJ.
 Associate members are not eligible to run or hold the offices of president or vice president(s).

 Section 3.
 Student members are not eligible to hold any PABJ office.

 Section 4.
 Term of office.
 All officers of the organization shall serve a two-year

 term.
 The president and vice presidents are prohibited from seeking a third consecutive term.
 All Executive Board members must maintain good membership standing within PABJ for the duration of their term.
-The president and vice-presidents must maintain good membership standing with NABJ for the duration of their term.

 ARTICLE X. Elections.